 When is private mortgage insurance required?

-Lenders use the loan-to-value (LTV) ratio to determine whether a borrower has to pay PMI.
-Typically, you’ll only have to pay PMI premiums if your loan-to-value ratio exceeds 80 percent.
+Mortgage lenders use the loan-to-value (LTV) ratio to determine whether a borrower has to pay PMI.
+Typically, you’ll only have to pay PMI premiums if your loan-to-value ratio exceeds 80%.
 To calculate the mortgage LTV, the lender divides the mortgage amount by the home value.

 Other circumstances may cause the lender to require PMI coverage.
 This includes past foreclosures, a less-than-perfect credit score, or other factors the lender thinks will increase your chances of defaulting on the loan.